-The Queen decides to send Solomon a tribute to avoid having to appear before him “submissively.”
-But before doing so, she pauses to reflect on what absolute rulers like her and Solomon do to a people when they enter a city.
+The Queen decided to send Solomon a tribute to avoid appearing before him ‘submissively’.
+Before doing so, she paused to reflect on what absolute rulers like her and Solomon do to a people when they enter a city.

 27:34 She said: “When kings enter a city, they ruin it and reduce its proud inhabitants to subjection.
 Thus they will always do.

 27:35 “I am sending them a gift and will see what the envoys will bring back.”

 Solomon was not interested in her money.

 27:36 When [the emissary] came to Solomon, he said: “Are you supplying me with money?
 What Allah has given me is better than what He gave you.
 You are rather rejoicing in your gift.

 Solomon threatened to invade and not only defeat the people of Sheba, but, like Allah, humiliate and demean them.

 27:37 “Go back to them (the people of Sheba); for we shall array against them troops which they cannot resist and we shall drive them out of it degraded and abased.”